die-da/ngSticky/README.md

 > NOTE: This doesn't work for bottomed out or position absolute elements.

+When you use `sticky-on-stick` you can implement your custom function which will get called if its getting sticked.
+Otherwise you can use `sticky-on-unstick` to call your function when something gets unstuck.

 ### Demo
 There are various demo pages that showcase the potential of this widget under the `examples` folder.
 You may want to host these on a local webserver and serve via http.